cappe987/cappe987.github.io/_posts/2021-07-25-functions-deep-dive.markdown

 }
 ```

+Everything stated here extends easily to functions with multiple arguments or multiple return values, usually denoted as tuples.
+Although deciding if such functions are injective or surjective may become much harder.
+The notation for such a function is $$f : A \times B \rightarrow C \times D$$, where $$A \times B$$ means the cross-product of the sets $$A$$ and $$B$$.
+Meaning all possible combinations of the elements of the two sets.
+When you have multiple arguments the domain increases a whole lot in size, since now every element in $$A$$ can be paired with every element in $$B$$.
+The total domain size becomes $$\vert A \vert \times \vert B \vert$$ (size of $$A$$ multiplied by size of $$B$$).

 Functions and relations are everywhere in programming.
 In places you never considered before.
 Even your browser is a mapping that takes a URL and returns a webpage.
-Keep an eye out for them and see if you can use that knowledge to write cleaner and better code.
+Keep an eye out for them and see if you can use that knowledge to write cleaner and better code, and maybe catch some bugs.